GA-BEWD-2014/BEWD-2014/06_Sharing_Behavior/README.md

 LEARNING OBJECTIVES
 --------

--	Create classes that use inheritance to share behavior.
+*	Create classes that use inheritance to share behavior.
--	Define modules in Ruby program.
+*	Define modules in Ruby program.
-- 	Define how modules and mixins extend class behavior.
+*	Define how modules and mixins extend class behavior.
--	Describe how to handle exceptions.